-The reasons why so many people think of relocating to Germany are all well-grounded, as Germany has a lot to offer.
-You may also find out that your new German neighbors are surprisingly well-travelled.
+The reasons why so many people think of moving to Germany are all well-grounded, as Germany has a lot to offer.
+You may also find out that your new German neighbors are surprisingly well traveled.
 Numerous Germans enjoy vacationing in different countries.
-In 2011, they spent a staggering €61 billion on travel.
+In 2014, they spent more than 87 billion EUR on travel.

-Germany is a beautiful country, and self-made expats not bound to a specific assignment might be presented with the dilemma of where to settle down.
+Germany is a beautiful country, and self-made expatriates not bound to a specific assignment might be presented with the dilemma of where to settle down.
 Whether you think of moving to a big city, or whether you’d prefer a smaller town, there are lots of options.
 The most popular cities among expats are Berlin, Munich, and Frankfurt am Main.

-Munich, although home to 1.38 million inhabitants, has more of a small-town feel, with its quaint historical center, green parks, and cozy neighborhoods.
-For expats moving to Germany with their children, Munich is a good location as it is a relatively safe city with many international schools.
+Munich, although home to 1.4 million inhabitants, has more of a small-town feel, with its quaint historical center, green parks, and cozy neighborhoods.
+For individuals moving to Germany with their children, Munich is a good location as it is a relatively safe city with many international schools.
 However, it is also one of the most expensive cities in Germany, offering a very high standard of living at a considerable price.

 If you are moving to Germany as a business person, Frankfurt am Main may be the place for you.
 It is the financial capital of Germany, home to the largest German stock exchange, the European Central Bank, and the German Federal Bank.
 Due to its importance in world financial affairs, Frankfurt is home to over 180 nationalities.
 With its large international airport, it also provides expatriates with a busy traffic hub.